 To read more about leafy green and their numerous health benefits check out Joy Bauer’s article in its entirety Leafy Greens.
 How Food Affects our Health

 I will post recipes for all the dishes I came up with to use the bounty of Farmer’s Market greens that Rita and Chris dropped off.
-Rita, thank you for dropping off such a wide array of Farmer’s Market vegetables!!
+Rita, thank you for such a wide array of Farmer’s Market vegetables!!

 Any way you have greens in your diet they are good for you.